- One-on-one, interactive meetings between a tutor and a student

 My Teaching Methods

-I have been tutoring students one-on-one with the Barton Reading and Spelling System tutor since 2005 and am certified at the Advanced Level.
+I have been tutoring students one-on-one with the Barton Reading and Spelling System tutor since 2005 and am certified at the Masters Level.
 Recognizing the uniqueness of each student, I seek to quickly establish rapport and work at building a strong relationship and positive learning environment.
 Using a variety of games and activities, I am able to help each individual student achieve success at their own skill level and pace.

 As a teacher, I have seen first-hand that the reading process doesn’t come naturally for all students and that all students do not learn at the same pace.
 Some students need a different approach and very specific instruction from the most basic level in learning how to break apart the sounds in words (segmenting) to spell – and to put the sounds together (blending) to read words.
 Some students have a good visual memory and have learned to read, at least to a certain level, because they have memorized many words.
 Their reading growth suffers or stops, however, because they haven’t learned the strategies and decoding skills necessary to break apart and read words that they haven’t seen before.